everx-labs/ton-nfc-client/docs/FuntionsList.md

 }
 ```

-And finally There is enum collecting different card response statuses.
+And finally there is enum collecting different card response statuses.

 ```javascript
 enum CardResponseStatus {